 1. We worked with members of our production and sourcing teams who are subject-matter experts ("SMEs") to review the materials and ingredients utilized in our products and their manufacture.
-Based on their review, we developed a list of 50 suppliers that manufacture or contract to manufacture product categories that could contain conflict minerals that are necessary for their function or production ("in-scope suppliers").
+Based on their review, we developed a list of 33 suppliers that manufacture or contract to manufacture product categories that could contain conflict minerals that are necessary for their function or production ("in-scope suppliers").

-- 2. We engaged a third-party service provider (the "Service Provider") to survey in-scope suppliers using the Responsible Minerals Initiative's ("RMI") Conflict Minerals Reporting Template ("CMRT") via a web-based portal. - 3.
-We instructed each of our in-scope suppliers to work with their upstream suppliers, as applicable, to take reasonable steps and make good faith efforts to identify the conflict minerals in our products and their sources. - 4.
-We engaged with our in-scope suppliers' upstream suppliers, as applicable, to provide training and assistance in identifying conflict minerals in our products and their sources. - 5.
-We partnered with the Service Provider to review responses for completeness and reasonableness, follow up with in-scope suppliers via automated and manual communications to improve the survey response rate, gather any missing information and clarify any responses as needed. - 6.
-We compared smelters and refiners ("SORs") reported by our suppliers to the RMI's publicly available list of known SORs. - 7.
+- 2. We instructed each of our in-scope suppliers to work with their upstream suppliers, as applicable, to take reasonable steps and make good faith efforts to identify the conflict minerals in our products and their sources. - 3.
+We engaged with our in-scope suppliers' upstream suppliers, as applicable, to provide training and assistance in identifying conflict minerals in our products and their sources. - 4.
+We compared smelters and refiners ("SORs") reported by our suppliers to the Responsible Minerals Initiative (RMI) publicly available list of known SORs.
+RMI is an industry group which exists to assist member companies to investigate and mitigate risks associated with the use of conflict minerals in their products. - 5.
 We escalated uncooperative in-scope suppliers to the applicable sourcing team and Company leaders, as necessary, for further discussion and possible corrective action.

 Our RCOI, as described above, was reasonably designed and performed in good faith to determine whether or not Covered Conflict Minerals in our products originated in the Covered Countries.
-We received responses from all in-scope suppliers.

-As a result of our RCOI, our suppliers reported 23 known SORs.
-Based upon our RCOI results, we then exercised due diligence on the source of Covered Conflict Minerals in certain of our products in compliance with the Rule.
+As a result of our RCOI, our in-scope suppliers reported 23 known SORs.
+Based upon our RCOI results, we then exercised due diligence on the source of Covered Conflict Minerals in certain products in compliance with the Rule.
 We have reason to believe that four SORs sourced from the DRC or an adjoining country.
 Each of the SORs that sourced from the DRC or an adjoining country was found to be conformant to RMI's Responsible Minerals Assurance Process ("RMAP").